-Tone Mode: The tone systems of the radio has two functions.
+Tone Mode: The tone system of the radio has two functions.

-It sends the sub-audible signal needed to gain access to a "toned" repeater (Tone).
+It sends the sub-audible signal needed to gain access to a "toned" repeater (Tone / encode).

-It uses a sub-audible tone to block signals into your radio.
-Your radio remains silent until a signal with the assigned tone is heard.
-This makes you like the "toned" repeater.
-(TSqI = Tone Squelch)
+It uses a sub-audible tone to block signals into your radio (decode) AND sends the sub-audible signal needed to gain access to the repeater (encode).
+Your radio remains silent until a signal with the same tone is heard.
+(T Sql = Tone Squelch)

-Use of either of any of the tone systems requires two steps: Turning on the Tone Mode and setting the CTCSS tone frequency or DCS code.
+Use of either of the tone systems requires two steps: Turning on the Tone Mode and Setting the CTCSS tone frequency or DCS code.
 The Programmer makes sure that you complete both by blocking access to the tones until a Tone Mode is selected.
+(Since the function will not work unless it is turned on... we make you turn it on first.)